Gradiva (novel)

-Gradiva: a Pompeian fantasy is a novel by Wilhelm Jensen, first published in instalments from June 1 to July 20, 1902 in the Viennese newspaper "Neue Freie Presse".
-It was inspired by a Roman bas-relief and became the basis for Sigmund Freud's famous 1907 study Delusion and Dream in Jensen's Gradiva.
-The psychoanalytic study popularized the novel, and the fantasy-image described by Jensen, based on the Roman sculpture, then became a prominent subject in Surrealist art.
+Gradiva: A Pompeiian Fancy is a novella by Wilhelm Jensen, first published in instalments from June 1 to July 20, 1902, in the Viennese newspaper Neue Freie Presse, and as a book in 1903.
+It was inspired by a Roman bas-relief and became the basis for Sigmund Freud's famous 1907 study Delusion and Dream in Jensen's Gradiva, and translated into English in 1917 as an appendix to Freud’s study.
+The psychoanalytic study popularized the novella, and the fantasy-image described by Jensen, based on the Roman sculpture, then became a prominent subject in Surrealist art.

 Plot synopsis

 The story is about an archaeologist named Norbert Hanold who is obsessed with a woman depicted in a bas-relief that he sees in a museum in Rome.
 He names her Gradiva, Latin for "she who steps along".
 After his return to Germany, he manages to get a plaster-cast of the relief, which he hangs on a wall in his work-room and contemplates daily.
 He comes to feel that her calm, quiet manner does not belong in bustling, cosmopolitan Rome, but rather in some smaller city, and one day an image comes to him of the girl in the relief walking on the peculiar stepping-stones that cross the streets in Pompeii.
 Soon afterwards, Hanold dreams that he has been transported back in time to meet the girl whose unusual gait so captivates him.
 He sees her walking in the streets of Pompeii while the hot ashes of Vesuvius subsume the city in 79 AD.

 This fantastical dream leads Hanold on a real journey to Rome, Naples, and ultimately Pompeii, where, amazingly, he sees the Gradiva of his bas-relief stepping calmly and buoyantly across the lava stepping-stones.
 He follows her, loses her, then finds her sitting on the low steps between two pillars.
 He greets her in Greek and then in Latin, only to be answered, "If you wish to speak with me, you must do so in German."
 When he addresses her as if she were the girl of his dream, however, she looks at him without comprehension, gets up and leaves.
 Hanold calls out after her, "Are you coming here again tomorrow in the noon hour?"
 But she does not turn round, gives no answer, and a few moments later disappears round the corner.
 Hanold hurries after her, but she is nowhere to be seen.
 What follows is his quest to determine whether the woman he has seen is real or a delusion.